 Factors when choosing a course sponsor and site:

 Learn more about our pedagogy and delivery strategies.
-More thoughts on whether or not YOU should take a hybrid course If you like studying by yourself, are intrinsically interested in wilderness medicine, have good study habits and discipline, like problem solving, have enough time to study, have a computer or tablet with a fast processor (Smartphones do work, but the screens are so very small....) and high speed internet access, and would like to spend as little time away from home or work as possible, consider taking one of our hybrid wilderness medicine courses.
-If you are seeking to recertify your current WAFA, WFR, or WEMT certification our hybrid Recertification course is likely to be extremely attractive.
-As a graduate of an approved WAFA, WFR, or WEMT course, you already have a grasp of the didactic information and there is little need for you to sit through a lecture on material you could easily review on your own.
-Our hybrid WFR & WEMT Recertification course allows you to spend only the you need to brush up on your anatomy, physiology, and pathophysiology by using the Recertification website, case studies, and the on-line test to focus your study.
-You maximize the your time away from home practicing skills and participating in as many simulations and case study reviews as possible to get the rust off.
-That's EXACTLY what our Review & Recertification course does.
-(Graduates from other wilderness medicine schools should keep in mind that our courses may require a deeper understanding of anatomy, physiology, and pathophysiology than your original course or use slightly different medical terminology.
-If so, you may require more time to complete the home study portion of the course than is advertised on the individual course website.)
-If your WFR or WEMT certification has expired or you are looking for a more in-depth practice than a Recertification course can provide, our hybrid WFR or WEMT course will meet your needs without wasting any of your precious time.
-Similar to students seeking normal recertification, you already have a grasp of the didactic material and have little need to sit through basic lectures.
-You need to brush up on your skills, renew your certification, deepen you knowledge of wilderness medicine, and maximize your time spent away from home or work.
-That's EXACTLY what our hybrid WFR and WEMT courses do.
+More thoughts on whether or not YOU should take a hybrid course If you like learning on your own, are intrinsically interested in wilderness medicine, have effective study habits, like problem solving, have enough time to study, have access to internet and a computer or tablet, (smartphones do work, but the screens are often too small) and would like to spend as little time away from home or work as possible, consider taking one of our hybrid wilderness medicine courses.
+If you are seeking to recertify your current WAFA, WFR, or WEMT certification, our hybrid Recertification course is a great option.
+As a graduate of an approved WAFA, WFR, or WEMT course, you already have a grasp of the didactic information and you could easily review lecture material on your own.
+Our hybrid WFR & WEMT Recertification course allows you to spend only the you need to brush up on your anatomy, physiology, and pathophysiology by using the Recertification website, case studies, and the online exam to focus your study.
+You maximize the your time away from home practicing skills and participating in as many simulations and case study reviews as possible to refresh your skills.
+Graduates from other wilderness medicine schools should keep in mind that our courses may require a deeper understanding of anatomy, physiology, and pathophysiology than your original course or use slightly different medical terminology.
+This may require more time to complete the independent study portion of the course than is estimated.
+If your WFR or WEMT certification has expired or you are looking for a more in-depth practice than a Recertification course can provide, our hybrid WFR or WEMT course may meet your needs.
+Similar to students seeking normal recertification, you already have a grasp of the didactic material and can review the basic lectures on your own.
+This is a great option if you need to brush up on your skills, renew your certification, deepen you knowledge of wilderness medicine, and maximize your time spent away from home and work.
 If you are a current EMT or medical professional seeking knowledge and certification in wilderness medicine you already have a working knowledge of normal anatomy, physiology, and pathophysiology you'll appreciate our hybrid WEMT module.
-While the practice of medicine in a wilderness setting is MUCH different than its urban counterpart, your background and experience will likely permit you to rapidly move through the home study portion of the course and, as mentioned above, maximize your time spent away from home or work.
+While the practice of medicine in a wilderness setting is MUCH different than its urban counterpart, your background and experience will likely allow you to rapidly move through the independent study portion of the course and, as mentioned above, maximize your time spent away from home and work.

 There are people who should NOT take one of our hybrid courses.

 Are you one of them?
-Yes, we admit it: Our hybrid courses are not right for everyone.
-There are definitely some people who should probably think twice, or three times, or four times, or more before registering for the Part 1 Independent study portion of one of hybrid courses.
-Here are a few clues to help you decide if you are one of them or not.
+Our hybrid courses don't work for everyone.
+There are some people who should carefully consider the factors below before registering for the Part 1 Independent study portion of one of hybrid courses.
+Think twice about taking a hybrid course if:

 Once you register for Part 1 or Part 2 of a hybrid course, there are no refunds.
 If you are unsure if a hybrid course is right for you, please contact our office for more information.